Thartvigsen/thartvigsen.github.io/_pages/about.md

 With robust methods in hand, I am interested in applications towards improving the quality of healthcare for disadvantaged communities and towards the mitigation of the ongoing global collapse of biodiversity.
 -->

-My work has appeared at several top conferences (KDD, AAAI, ACL) and I spent a year collaborating with the UMass Medical School using machine learning to help doctors write clinical trials faster.
+My work has appeared at several top conferences (KDD, AAAI, ACL, CIKM) and I spent a year collaborating with the UMass Medical School using machine learning to help doctors write clinical trials faster.

 <!--
 **I am seeking tenure-track faculty positions and post-doc positions starting in January 2022.**